 Conditions and procedure

-Both persons enjoying refugee status and subsidiary protection have to apply for family reunification within 90 days since the recognition of their status (or extension of subsidiary protection status if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
+Both persons enjoying refugee status and subsidiary protection have to apply for family reunification within 90 days since the decision on their status becomes final (or extension of subsidiary protection status if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
 In case the beneficiary does not apply in 90 days, the family member must meet the general conditions for family reunification: possession of a valid passport, health insurance and sufficient financial means.

-In 2020, 49 applications for family reunification were submitted.
-48 were submitted by persons with refugee status and one was submitted by a person with subsidiary protection.
-9 applicants were nationals of Eritrea, 8 of Palestine, 7 of Turkey, 6 of Syria, 5 of Afghanistan, 4 of Pakistan, 3 of Iraq, 3 of Sudan, 2 of Iran and one was a national of Lebanon.
-The applicant with subsidiary protection that applied for family reunification was from Afghanistan.
-The Ministry issued 53 decisions on family reunification.
-37 applications were granted – 33 of persons with refugee status and 4 of persons with subsidiary protection), 8 applications were rejected, 1 was dismissed and 7 procedures were stopped because the applicants did not submit the necessary documents or proof.
+In 2021, 72 applications for family reunification were submitted.
+70 were submitted by persons with refugee status and 2 were submitted by a person with subsidiary protection.
+2 applicants were nationals of Eritrea, 9 of Palestine, 2 of Turkey, 14 of Syria, 44 of Afghanistan and 1 of Morocco.
+The 2 applicants with subsidiary protection that applied for family reunification were from Eritrea.
+The Ministry of Interior issued 64 decisions on family reunification.
+45 applications were granted – all of persons with refugee status, 2 applications were rejected and 17 procedures were stopped because the applicants did not submit the necessary documents or proof.